 Welcome to OHFA's resource center for housing counselors.
 Like you, the Agency is committed to helping more Ohioans become successful homeowners and find ways to prevent foreclosure.
-We have also provided information not only on our products, but other resources that can help your clients.
+We have also provided information on other resources that can help your clients.

 OSLSA Advanced Foreclosure Series: